Skip to content

 Key takeaways

-• Global growth will be in line with consensus expectations across major regions.
+• Global growth will be slightly better than consensus forecasts.

 FAVOR